Professor of Global Environmental Health

 Public and University Service

-Coordinator of Health, Environment, and Development Master's Program, UCB
+Founder/Director of Global Health and Environment Master's Program, UCB

 Deputy Director COEH, International Programs,

 Chair, Environmental Health Sciences Graduate Group, SPH, UCB

 Member, IOM Roundtable on Environ Health Science, Research, and Medicine

 Commissioner, Global Alliance for Health and Pollution

 International Advisory Board, Shenzhen Institute of Building Research